tlynx538/researchbase/README.md

     5. execute the sql dump present in the sql_dump folder using psql.
         To do this type psql -f <the sql dump file name>
-    6. Change the db user and password in .env file The .env file used is
+    6. Change the db user and password in .env file The .env file used is shown below
+    7. npm run test
+    8. Go to http://localhost:8000 to view the application

+#### Sample .env file
 ```
                 PORT=8090;
                 PGHOST='localhost'